Stay engaged with Wyoming conservation & hunting news. Learn More

 Luckily, however, all this scary stuff is very easy to avoid.
 Killing trichinosis in the meat is as simple as cooking to the right temperature.
 160 is more than ample temperature to kill all forms of trichinosis that may be living in the muscle tissue.
 While freezing for at least 20+ days is known to kill most forms of trichinosis I cannot recommend this method as there are strains resistant to freezing.
 Due to lack of samples, it is widely unknown exactly what strains our local black bear population may actually have.
 This is why it is important, that we, as a hunting community, provide samples to researchers.

-In an attempt to advocate the safety of bear meat I constructed a recipe and along with Jess Johnson cooked a delicious backstrap roast from a Black Bear donated by the Western Bear Foundation.
+In an attempt to advocate the safety of bear meat I constructed a recipe and along with my friend, Jess Johnson cooked a delicious backstrap roast from a black bear donated by the Western Bear Foundation.
 The bear was harvested in the fall from the Bighorn Mountain Region.
-We were also given the tenderloins from the same bear and as is tradition we cooked those on the grill as well.
+We were also given the tenderloins from the same bear and as is a tradition, we cooked those on the grill as well.

 As a reminder of general food safety, I would like to quickly address some simple steps that will ensure no danger will come from your bear meat.